 All you have to do is unplug the Samsung TV from an outlet for 30 seconds and then plug it directly into an outlet that works properly, and your TV is all set.

 The motherboard of any TV is a significant part of such TV.
 It is like the main circuit board of your Samsung TV that controls all of the processing.
 If your TV has a defective motherboard, it could cause it to keep turning off all by itself.

-A defective motherboard isn’t something you can fix on your own unless you have the technical skills.
+A defective motherboard isn’t something you can fix unless you have the technical skills.
 Usually, it is repaired at a Samsung authorized repair place if the warranty of your Samsung TV is still valid.
-This is an unusual reason for your TV to keep turning off, but it can’t be ruled out.
+This is an unusual reason your TV keeps turning off, but it can’t be ruled out.

 8. Inferior Capacitor

 Your Samsung TV may have a bad capacitor, which can cause the TV to keep turning off.
 The function of a capacitor in your Samsung TV is to supply power.
-So when it is faulty or deficient in quality, it can result in your Samsung TV turning off repeatedly.
+So when it is faulty or deficient in quality, it can turn off your Samsung TV repeatedly.

 You can either replace the capacitor with higher quality and efficiency or change the inferior one to improve its efficiency.
 You can do this if you have the skills and knowledge or seek the help of a professional.

 If your TV runs for an extended period without breaks, it may be turning off itself as a way to prevent overheating.
-This is particularly possible when your video settings (Brightness, Contrast, Sharpness and Colour) are of high values.
+This is particularly possible when your video settings (Brightness, Contrast, Sharpness, and Colour) are highly valued.